-FTA published the PTASP Final Rule on July 19, 2018 and is now implementing the 2018-2021 PTASP.
-Over 800 transit providers must complete a PTASP by December 31, 2020.
-This plan includes enhanced technical assistance, training, guidance, tools, templates, webinars, and stakeholder engagement to support transit providers in implementing their SMSs and meeting the December 31, 2020 compliance deadline (the original deadline of July 20, 2020 was extended due to COVID-19).
+FTA published the PTASP final rule on July 19, 2018 and is now implementing the 2018-2021 PTASP.
+More than 800 transit providers must complete a PTASP by December 31, 2020.
+This plan includes enhanced technical assistance, training, guidance, tools, templates, webinars, and stakeholder engagement to support transit providers in implementing their Safety Management Systems and meeting the December 31, 2020 compliance deadline.
+(The original deadline of July 20, 2020 was extended due to COVID-19.)